fpouyez/AdrUtilities/README.md

 This extension has been optimized for better performance:

-- **Lazy Activation**: The extension only activates when needed (commands executed)
+- **Automatic Activation**: The extension activates automatically on startup to provide immediate CodeLens functionality
 - **Smart Caching**: CodeLens results are cached to avoid recalculation
 - **Early Exit**: Quick checks prevent unnecessary processing of files without ADR references
-- **Configurable Startup**: CodeLens can be disabled at startup for better initial load time
 - **Cross-file Support**: CodeLens work on all file types to transform comments into ADR links

 To maximize performance:

-1. Set `enableCodeLensOnStartup` to `false` if you don't need CodeLens immediately
+1. Set `enableCodeLensNavigation` to `false` if you don't need CodeLens functionality
 2. Use the command `ADR Navigation Enable` when you need CodeLens functionality
 3. The extension will automatically optimize processing based on your usage patterns